udayakumar-s/ej2-angular-docs/ej2-angular/gantt/getting-started.md

 domainurl: ##DomainURL##
 ---

-# Getting started in Angular Gantt component
+# Getting started with Angular Gantt component

 This section explains you the steps required to create a simple Gantt component and demonstrate the basic usage of the Gantt component in an Angular environment.